runlevl4/cems/README.md

 For the past several years, I have been raising a veiled chameleon named Jeffrina.
-She has a lovely mesh enclosure and currently resides in a nice schefflera plant to prove hiding and hunting places.
+She has a lovely mesh enclosure and currently resides in a nice schefflera plant to provide hiding and hunting places.
 The enclosure is fairly simple but I'll break it down here:

 - daylight lamp (provides vitamin D to keep her healthy)